mobilepadawan/Speakit-JS/README.md

 #### How to get the list of available voices

-Add a Select HTML element and configure to receive a list of voices to show.
+Add a Select HTML element to configure it to display a list of voices:
 ```html
 <select id="language-select">
     <option value="">Pick a language</option>
 </select>
 ```

-Make a DOM link with the select HTML element.
+Next, create a DOM link with the `Select` HTML element.

-Create a function to get all the available voices, iterate them and load the voice list in the Select HTML element.
+Then, create a function to retrieve all available voices, iterate through them, and populate the voice list in the Select HTML element with the voice list:
 ```javascript
 const languageSelect = document.getElementById('language-select')